How to Choose the Right Hair Oil for Your Hair & Scalp Type

 Sundays are still my hair-oiling days, but unlike before, I actually look forward to it now.

 I may have learnt it the hard way, but you shouldn’t.
-It's not just about hair oiling benefits but also about how and what you oil it with.
+It's not just about hibiscus oil benefits for hair but also about how and what you oil it with.
 Hair oiling has always been the tradition, but once you choose the right oil according to your hair texture and scalp condition, you end up giving your hair the glow-up that was long overdue.

 So go ahead, personalise your hair oiling.
 Your hair will thank you (and maybe your mom will too)!